Ghaydn/rikochet/README.md

 Red dots turn to green dots; green with dots turn into red with dots

+Blue ones with a red corner rotate clockwise, and with a green one - counterclockwise.

 Figures without stripes and dots can be two in one cell.

 -------